Former CDC head Tom Frieden arrested in New York, accused of groping

 Frieden, 57, is a New York native who served as the New York City health commissioner for seven years before he went on to become the widely-respected head of the CDC during the Obama administration.

-In the 1990s, he led a tuberculosis control program in New York that lowered the incidence of cases that were resident to multiple drug treatments.
-Frieden holds medical and public health degrees from Columbia University, did an infectious disease fellowship at Yale University and worked on controlling tuberculosis in India.
+He holds medical and public health degrees from Columbia University, did an infectious disease fellowship at Yale University and worked on controlling tuberculosis in India.

-After taking over the CDC, he led it longer than any director since the 1970s and oversaw it during major disease outbreaks including the Ebola and Zika epidemics as well as the 2009 global H1N1 swine flu pandemic.
+After taking over the CDC, Frieden led it longer than any director since the 1970s and oversaw the agency during major disease outbreaks including the Ebola and Zika epidemics as well as the 2009 global H1N1 swine flu pandemic.

 In perhaps his most high-profile moment in the job, he was the agency’s public face during the Ebola epidemic as it undertook what he called “the largest mobilization of CDC in history.”
 Frieden spoke at news briefings and sought to to reassure American people after Ebola was diagnosed in the United States.
+And he faced grilling on Capitol Hill, pressing back again lawmakers urging him to impose a travel ban by explaining that he did not believe one would work.

+As New York’s health commissioner under then-Mayor Michael R. Bloomberg (I), Frieden was the architect of controversial public health policies.
+Among them was a citywide ban on workplace smoking, including restaurants and bars.
+New York City also became the first place in the United States to eliminate trans fats from restaurants.

+Earlier, working in the health department’s tuberculosis branch, he realized that the city’s campaign against antibiotic-resistant tuberculosis would require going out and making sure that patients finished their course of medicine.
+He set up a program that did so, including locking up homeless people if he had to.
+The tuberculosis control program he led lowered the incidence of cases that were resident to multiple drug treatments.

 On Friday, he became the latest public figure accused of or charged with sexual misconduct in the last year amid a national reckoning that has also included allegations against film executives, television hosts, journalists, business moguls, comedians, sports figures, authors, chefs and numerous politicians, among many other people spanning industries.